Careers in Athletic Training

 - Jodi Baker '97

-Associate professor of athletic training and clinical coordinator for athletic training, California Baptist University
+Associate professor & clinical coordinator for athletic training, California Baptist University